sai-krishna-msk/Test-VtopScrapper/docs/index.md

     pip install vtopscrapper

-**Web API** If an app you intend to build restrics you from using python (like android app in which case you most likely are to use JAVA) in that case you can make http requests to the API
+**Web API** If an app you intend to build restricts you from using python (like android app in which case you most likely are to use JAVA) in that case you can make http requests to the API

-**Note** : Project is expected to make progress towards providing the services on maximum possible languages in near fututre eliminiating the need of using it over web (Instead just downloading the package) but for now it is only available in python.
+**Note** : Project is expected to make progress towards providing the services on maximum possible languages in near future eliminating the need of using it over web (Instead just downloading the package) but for now it is only available in python.

 <a name="features"></a>